 The point is that you don’t have to choose sides when there is a chance to use both approaches and benefit from it.
 Let’s not forget that server was, is, and will be always responsible for data.
 And with such technology as NodeJS, there is little difficulty to migrate the CSR code to the server and use it for SSR, and vice versa.

 The main trick with all this is to not make your life difficult with unnecessary work.
-Choose both, and the K&C team will help you to realize it in a proper way.
+Choose both, and the K&C team will help you to realize it in the best way possible.